SohamA2002/Jenkins-Installation/README.md

 # Jenkins-Installation

 1. Installation of Java and Jenkins
-   * 👂 My name is ...
    * First, update the default Ubuntu packages lists for upgrades with the following command:
 ```bash
 sudo apt-get update
 ```